How do I become a supervisor?

 How often must I interact with my candidate?

 Meetings should be held on a regular basis.
-We recommend a one-hour meeting for every 30-40 hours the Candidate works with clients.

 What type of work am I expected to supervise?

 The candidate must meet a certain number of hour requirements in three main competency categories.
 These are also outlined in the CNS Supervisor Approval Application and the CNS SPE Handbook.
 The candidate must also complete 5 Personalized Nutrition Case Study Reports.
 You should review them together and approve them by checking off a box in the Supervisor’s Report.You may assign the candidate duties other than those pertaining to these competencies, but this will not count towards the 1,000 hour requirements.

 What do I do in the meetings I hold with the candidate?

 Your role is to guide and mentor the candidate, and take responsibility for work done under your supervision.
 The candidate will provide information regarding the cases they are working on and will ask for your guidance in developing experience in the required competencies.

 No. You may provide as many hours as you wish.
 Candidates may select multiple venues and supervisors to complete the 1,000 hour program.

 What do I do when the supervised experience requirement is complete?